 Tips for Bathing Your Cat After Flea Treatment

-Bathing your cat after flea treatment requires care to protect the effectiveness of the product.
-Here’s a quick list of do’s and don’ts,
+Bathing your cat after flea treatment takes a little extra care to keep the product working as it should.
+Here’s a quick list of dos and don’ts:

 - Don’t use flea shampoo after applying a topical treatment